I. POLICY STATEMENT

 - Prevention efforts must include:

-- Annual professional development for administrators and all staff to (i) inform staff about this Policy and the availability of the On-line Bullying, Harassment, or Intimidation Reporting Application; (ii) to increase awareness of the prevalence, causes, and consequences of bullying; and (iii) to increase the use of evidence-based strategies for preventing bullying.
+- inform staff about this Policy and the availability of the On-line Bullying, Harassment, or Intimidation Reporting Application;

 - School-wide evidence-based anti-bullying programs implemented as a part of a system of positive behavioral supports and school improvement efforts at all grade levels.
-Included in the implementation of anti-bullying programs is an explanation of confidential ways to report acts of bullying and promoting the use of the On-line Bullying, Harassment, or Intimidation Reporting Application, which should be made available on the PGCPS website, included in the Student Rights and Responsibilities Handbook and in various locations throughout each
+Included in the implementation of anti-bullying programs is an explanation of confidential ways to report acts of bullying and promoting the use of the On-line Bullying, Harassment, or Intimidation Reporting Application, which should be made available on the PGCPS website, included in the Student Rights and Responsibilities Handbook and in various locations throughout each school.

 - School climate improvement efforts in order to promote student involvement in the anti-bullying efforts, peer support, mutual respect, and a culture which encourages students to report incidents of bullying to adults.